-Feedback Source Recommendation Students enjoyed the Odoo activities and would like more.
-Student Unit evaluations SAGE Evolution ERP has been introduced with more tutorial activities.
-The Assignment 1 articles are interesting and valuable but they are becoming outdated.
-Self-reflection These are replaced with more recent articles.
+Feedback Source Recommendation SAGE Evolution ERP has been introduced with more tutorial activities.
+The Assignment 1 articles are interesting and valuable but they are becoming outdated. $ \\$ Self-reflection These are replaced with more recent articles.
 Assignment 3 was difficult.
 Self-reflection and Student Unit evaluations The assessment requirements are modified and more details relating to tasks are provided.